pkeech/Docker-WinRM-Demo/README.md

-# Docker-WinRM-Demo
+# Docker + WinRM Demo

-WinRM Demo Application
+The purpose of this App is to demo a WinRM conection between a Docker Container (Linux) to a Windows Server.